DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/Feature_extraction_Container/README.md

 - AFNI for ReHo computation
 - QM_FFT_Feature_Package for quantum mechanical analysis

-Developed at the BrainLab by Dilanjan DK ;-
+Developed at the BrainLab, University of Western Ontario by Dilanjan DK.